Tuesday, March 12, 2013

 I turned it over to a couple of friends whose opinions I respect totally and asked them each to edit it.
 Here's the thing.
 I have almost never been edited in my entire writing life.
 When I worked at the newspaper I was the editor and the only one with a journalism background, so I had to edit my own stuff.
 At the HR website, I was the editor and did very little writing.
 And of course no one edits the stuff I write for my blog.

 So when suggestions came back that required me to rethink parts of what I'd written, to say I was freaked out would be an understatement on par with “Lindsay Lohan is a bit spoiled.”
-I spent about two hours needed to be emailed and talked off the ledge.
+I spent about two hours needing to be emailed and talked off the ledge.
 Ultimately, I took the suggestions (because they were good) and the end result is probably 30-50 percent better than the original.
 So here's what I submitted.
 It's basically my whole blog in 2000 words.

 Wednesday, August 29, 2012